mohamedhany01/gsoc25-chromium-temp/README.md

 I am deeply grateful to my mentors **Michal Mocny, Annie Sullivan, Johannes Henkel, and Scott Haseley** for their guidance throughout this project.
 Michal helped me navigate the goals and codebase and provided thoughtful reviews, Annie offered valuable big-picture insights, while Johannes and Scott’s detailed reviews significantly sharpened the quality of my contributions.

-I also want to thank the **GSoC organizers and admins** — Sreeja, Stephanie, and Daisuke — for their constant support in making this program a smooth and rewarding experience.
+I also want to thank the **GSoC organizers and admins**: Sreeja, Stephanie, and Daisuke — for their constant support in making this program a smooth and rewarding experience.

 ---